top of page

 Other family focused measures include increased access to IVF and free HRT.

-Funding for warmer homes scheme will be increased by €90m while the scheme for low-income households will have a budget of €240m or ten times higher than it was in 2020.
+Funding for the warmer homes scheme will be increased by €90m while the scheme for low-income households will have a budget of €240m, which is ten times higher than it was in 2020.
 This means more funding than ever will be available to make homes warmer, healthier, more comfortable and less expensive to heat.
 Other improvements in this area include a reduction on the VAT charged on heat pumps and energy credits worth €250 for everybody who pays electricity bills.

 The Green party also welcomes the Maternity Protection Employment Equality and Preservation of Certain Records Bill 2024 passing all stages in the Oireachtas which was championed by Minister Roderic O’Gorman.